bryanhunter/cqrs-with-erlang/README.md

 CQRS with Erlang
 ================

-Presented at NDC London 2013 on Wednesday, Dec 4, 2013.
+Presented at NDC Oslo 2014 on Wednesday, June 4, 2014.

 Abstract
 ========